 A Call to Action

-In recent years, the evidence base for differentiated care for stable patients has grown, while there has been less attention to developing differentiated models of care for patients with advanced or unstable HIV disease.
+In recent years, the evidence base for differentiated service delivery (DSD) for stable patients has grown, while there has been less attention to developing differentiated models of care for patients with advanced or unstable HIV disease.
 Clinical guidelines and policies regarding optimal packages of care for high-risk patients exist, but most suggest (or imply) that these services should be delivered as per usual facility-based models.
 They give few or no recommendations about how, by whom, or where they should be delivered for optimal impact.
-Little evidence exists on optimal programmatic models for high-risk patients to identify best practices and resources for the “how” of differentiated HIV services for these populations.
+Little evidence exists on optimal programmatic models for high-risk patients to identify best practices and resources for the how of differentiated HIV services for these populations.
 This suggests a need for innovative thinking and pilot projects designed to optimize program design for such patients.

 The Big Picture